Tjiersv/javascript-exercises/README.md

 # Javascript exercises

-a simple repository of exercises, katas and any topic related to javascript.
+a simple repository of exercises and any topic related to javascript.

 ## License